eugenenosenko/maven-conventional-changelog/README.md

 ### Info

-Plugin requires you to follow [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) specifications in your commits in order to create a valid changelog entries, if one or more of the commits are not compliant they will be ignored.
+Plugin requires you to follow [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) specifications in your commits in order to create a valid changelog entries, commits that do not comply with the convention they will be ignored.

 #### Install the Plugin